hbctraining/publication_perfect/lessons/01_intro_to_dataset.md

 <img src="../img/norm_counts.png" height="200">
 </p>

+This data frame has 25 columns - in addition to the gene name column, there is a column for each sample.

 * **pp_all_results.csv** - The results from DESeq2 for the comparisons between WT and PRDM16 knockout for the 3 cell types.
 We have combined the results from 3 separate comparisons into a single file to make it easier to create the Volcano plots.

 <p align="center">
 <img src="../img/results.png" height="200">
 </p>

-Each comparison has 7 columns associated with it and there is one gene name column, so there should be a total of 22 columns in the `results` data frame.
-The 7 columns for each comparison are as follows:
+This data frame has 16 columns - in addition to the gene name column, each of the comparisons have 5 columns of results (described below).

 1. `_baseMean` - Mean of the normalized counts for all samples in the comparison, for a given gene.
 1. `_log2FoldChange` - log2 fold change between WT and PRDM16 KO
-1. `_lfcSE` - log2 standard error
-1. `_stat` -
 1. `_pvalue` - Wald test *P* value
-1. `_padj` - Benjamini-Hochberg adjusted Wald test *P* value (multiple test corrected P-value)
+1. `_padj` - Benjamini-Hochberg adjusted Wald test *P* value (P-value after multiple test correction)
 1. `_threshold` - Logical vector with TRUE values for significantly differentially expressed (DE) genes, FALSE for not DE genes, NA for untested genes

 ## Making figures for a publication: Art or Science?